 Pretty good setup with the right-bias – you’ll notice the very stable head, which creates the “floating pivot” and by that, a stable head through the entire swing, not a “floating heel,” which are two different things.:

-A great “floating pivot” and that’s because of his great setup, regardless of the things I point out in the actual swing.
-A stable head gives you great leverage when you come down and through like he does.
+A great “floating pivot” and that’s because of his great setup.
+A stable head gives you great leverage when you come down and through like he does: